excell-mobility/heatmap_service/README.md

 * fkunde [at] beuth-hochschule.de
 * spieper [at] beuth-hochschule.de

+## Acknowledgement
+The Heatmap Service has been realized within the ExCELL project funded by the Federal Ministry for Economic Affairs and Energy (BMWi) and German Aerospace Center (DLR) - agreement 01MD15001B.

 ## Disclaimer

 THIS SOFTWARE IS PROVIDED "AS IS" AND "WITH ALL FAULTS."